verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] We lost all that work just because someone got a little hasty with the eraser.
 - [ ] The morning sun shone through its ears, turning them pink
 - [ ] The glory of France is on your shoulders
+- [ ] She could sing the grocery list and it'd be amazing.